1c0nnu/EmuDeck-Android/README.md

 This configuration is based on [RGC RG552 Linux Setup](https://retrogamecorps.com/2021/12/27/anbernic-rg552-linux-setup-guide/)

-# Installing this pack

-Just follow the steps on [Pegasus Installer Website](https://www.pegasus-installer.com)

 If want to help me buy more systems so I can test my themes and scripts please consider a donation on [Patreon](https://www.patreon.com/dragoonDorise)

 # Some Tips